Extreme value theory for singular subspace estimation in the matrix denoising model: Preliminaries

 \subsection{Row-wise perturbation analysis and first-order approximation}

-The row-specific concentration and distributional properties of ${\mh{U}\RU - \m{U}}$ are prerequisite for obtaining the limiting distribution of $\tinorm{\mh{U}\RU - \m{U}}$.
-To date, the asymptotic normality of individual rows of $\mh{U}\RU - \m{U}$ is a well-studied phenomenon and based on the fact that $\mh{U}\RU - \m{U}$ is well-approximated by a linear transformation of the noise matrix $\m{E}$ \citep{cape_signal-plus-noise_2019,xie_entrywise_2024,yan_inference_2024,tang_limit_2018,rubin-delanchy_statistical_2022,agterberg_overview_2023}.
-This topic has received considerable attention, yet existing off-the-shelf bounds are not sufficiently refined or user-friendly for our purposes.
-To achieve our stated goals, we require the following lemma which establishes uniform row-wise error bounds for approximating the leading left singular vectors. \begin{lemma}[First-order approximation of subspace differences] Under \cref{body-assumption:noise,body-assumption:matrix-size,body-assumption:delocalization,body-assumption:snr}, the bounds
+The row-specific concentration and distributional properties of $\mh{U}\RU - \m{U}$ are prerequisite for obtaining the limiting distribution of $\tinorm{\mh{U}\RU - \m{U}}$.
+To achieve our stated goals, we employ \cref{body-lemma:first-order-approximation}, a consequence of \citet[Proposition 2]{yan_entrywise_2024}, which establishes uniform row-wise error bounds for approximating the leading left singular vectors of the signal matrix.
+The proof of \cref{body-lemma:first-order-approximation} is provided in \suppref{supp-pf:first-order-approximation}.